These 7 reforms will help protect consumers, but they were overdue — and don’t go far enough.

 What Debt.com says: In practice, people who need payday loans probably already have poor credit and won’t see much benefit from having them left off their reports.
 But it should still apply nationwide.

 A typical payday loan has an interest rate of between 391 to 521 percent.
 (Online payday loan rates are even worse.)
-By their own admission, payday lenders are offering money to people who don’t have other traditional options — and many borrowers get stuck taking out payday loan after payday loan just to cover ordinary living expenses.
+By their own admission, payday lenders are offering money to people who don’t have other traditional options.
+Many borrowers get stuck taking out payday loan after payday loan just to cover ordinary living expenses.
 Rates that high make it difficult to break the cycle and set you up for eventual failure, so it’s not a great predictor of creditworthiness.

 What the attorney general says: People of New York, prepare for a media blitz from all three credit bureaus about your rights to getting a free annual credit report, how to dispute mistakes, and how to submit documents supporting your argument.